BigDataIA-Fall2023-Team2/Final_Project/README.md

 # Final_Project

-### AI-Enhanced NewsFlow: A Personalized News Digest Platform
+### AI-Enhanced Newsphere: A Personalized News Digest Platform

-The project is a news application that allows user to read and add latest news into their playlist.
-It also allows users to listen to the news.
-The project gets data from google news, bbc, nytimes etc and displays it to user based on preferences.
-The user can listen them by adding it to queue if the user doesnt want to store in database.
-The user can also add the articles to playlist to access them later.
-All our news articles are summarized to save users time.
+Introducing a news application project that lets you stay informed and organized effortlessly.

+With this app, you can read the latest news and even add your favorites to a personalized playlist.
+Enjoy the option to listen to the news directly, sourced from reputable outlets like Google News, BBC, NY Times, and more, all tailored to your preferences.
+If you prefer not to store articles permanently, simply queue them up for a quick listen.
+Additionally, you have the flexibility to add articles to a playlist for easy access later.
+We've made sure to summarize all news articles, saving you valuable time.
+Stay updated and organized with our user-friendly news app!

 ## Project Resources